In this post we explain why it’s not a good idea to share the same brush head as someone else, be it on an electric or manual toothbrush.

 This is of course not the case with a manual brush.
 You need a manual brush for each person.

-Benefits of sharing an electric toothbrush
+The benefits of sharing an electric toothbrush

+The primary benefit of sharing an electric toothbrush is the reduced cost.
 When you break down the cost of ownership of an electric toothbrush to be used by two people rather than one, the cost comes down.
 In most cases this is almost half because the cost is now split two ways.

 However, there is the added costs of accounting for extra brush heads for the second user, but don’t be put off.
 Whilst there is extra cost in buying more brush heads, because you now need to buy more, you can buy in bulk and may well be able to achieve an overall lower cost per brush head.